nhgowtham/git_lesson/paper.md

 Also, the aim is for industry to adopt the residual stress measurement which are diffraction based.

-Synchrotron x-ray diffraction is also used to measure the residual stress.

 #Simulations
 The residual stress produced from the applied load on the U flexure